Netherlands: Authority for Consumers and Markets

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-To reach these goals, ACM has to be informed on what concerns consumers and businesses.
-Especially in network sectors, like markets for energy, telecommunication, transport and post, but also in the general fields of competition and consumer rights.
-Due to its multidimensional nature, ACM combines knowledge in the fields of consumer protection, competition oversight and (network) sector-specific regulation, providing the authority with the opportunity to enhance effectiveness and efficiency in oversight and enforcement.
+To reach these goals, the ACM has to be well informed about the problems faced by consumers and businesses.
+Especially in network sectors, such as the markets for energy, telecommunications, transport and post, but also in the general fields of competition and consumer rights.
+As a multifunctional authority, the ACM combines knowledge in the fields of consumer protection, competition oversight and (network) sector-specific regulation, providing the opportunity to enhance effectiveness and efficiency in oversight and enforcement.

-To detect market problems, ACM executes independent market analyses and presents itself as an organisation that is open to input from the outside world.
-This openness is one of our core values, and we try to emphasise that by keeping in touch with involved stakeholders, like consumers, business and co-supervisors – both national and international.
-We stand up to non-complying undertakings that harm markets and consumer interest, while bearing in mind three conditions for intervention: (i) the harm that the problem inflicts on consumers, (ii) the public interest that is at stake, and (iii) whether ACM is able to take action effectively.
+To detect market problems, the ACM executes independent market analyses and presents itself as an organisation that is open to input from the outside world.
+This openness is one of our core values, and we try to emphasise that by keeping in touch with involved stakeholders, such as consumers, businesses and co-supervisors - both national and international.
+We stand up to non-compliant undertakings that harm markets and consumer interest, while bearing in mind three conditions for intervention: the harm that the problem inflicts on consumers; the public interest that is at stake; and whether the ACM is able to take action effectively.

 Last year's achievements

-ACM’s priorities for 2016–2017 are set out in the ACM Agenda.
-This document is based on ACM’s own research, complaints received by ConsuWijzer (ACM’s online consumer portal), dialogue with businesses and consumer organisations, online input on social media and information from the ACM’s website for businesses, consumers and (governmental) organisations.
-The ACM Agenda sets out six strategic themes on which ACM will focus in the period 2016–2017:
+The ACM's priorities for 2016-2017 are set out in the ACM agenda.
+This document is based on the ACM's own research, complaints received by ConsuWijzer (the ACM's online consumer portal), dialogue with businesses and consumer organisations, online input on social media and information from the ACM's website for businesses, consumers and (governmental) organisations.
+The ACM agenda sets out six strategic themes on which the ACM will focus in the period 2016-2017:

 - healthy collaboration in healthcare;